 If the last 60 years is an indication, market participants don't embrace new paradigms until they have passed.
-Forecasters and investors didn't fully embrace the low-for-longer thesis until 2022-that is, until it ended.
+Forecasters and investors never fully embraced the low-for-longer thesis that began in 1980-until 2022, when it was already over.
 The most recent instance of this is shown in Figure 10, where consecutive year-end forecasts generally start above market levels and then get marked-to-market over time.
 With a positively-sloped curve, investors who ran short-duration positions over the 1980-2020 period gave up yield and yield curve roll down, sacrificing return as a result of their slow rate of adaptation.
 Conversely, investors who were long during this period, on average, earned higher yields and benefitted from rolling down the yield curve in addition to the capital appreciation from the downtrend in rates.